 Above all, Franciscans herald the family as the basic unit of society.
 This has been attested to in Church documents especially since Vatican II.
 Secular Franciscans should consider their own family to be the first place in which to live their Christian commitment and Franciscan vocation.
 They should make space within it for prayer, for the Word of God, and for Christian catechesis.
 They should concern themselves with respect for all life in every situation from conception until death (GC 24.1).
 The way spouses love each other and affirm the value of fidelity is a profound witness for their own family, the Church, and the world (GC 24.2).
-A Christian home is the bedrock from which children embark on their spiritual and vocational journeys.
-It is also the foundation from which children learn to embrace themselves and care for others.
+A Christian home is the bedrock from which children learn to embrace themselves and care for others.